Please note: a valid prescription is required for all prescription medication.

 What is Nimotop used for?

-Nimotop is a brand name for nimodipine, a calcium channel blocker used after subarachnoid hemorrhage, which is bleeding around the brain.
-Its labeled purpose is to help improve neurological outcomes by reducing ischemic deficits linked with cerebral vasospasm after a ruptured aneurysm.
-It is not a general wellness product or routine stroke-prevention medicine.
-The reason for use should match the clinician’s diagnosis and the prescription instructions.
+Nimotop is used after subarachnoid hemorrhage, which is bleeding in the space around the brain.
+Its labeled role is to help improve neurological outcome by reducing ischemic deficits associated with cerebral vasospasm after that type of bleed.

 Does Nimotop lower blood pressure?